ingresso-group/slate/source/includes/_intro.md

 Ingresso.
 It is possible to use the API in conjunction with a white label website as a partial integration.
 Some examples of partial integrations:

-    * Maintain a listing of events on your own site, and use Ingresso's white label website for booking the tickets.
+    a) Maintain a listing of events on your own site, and use Ingresso's white label website for booking the tickets.
 In this case the Ingresso API can be used to [list events](#events-list).

-    * Ingresso have invested in a high-conversion booking app (where the customer selects their performance and seats).
+    b) Ingresso have invested in a high-conversion booking app (where the customer selects their performance and seats).
 This page is often where most development time is spent.
 It is possible to link to our booking page and we will automatically redirect back to your checkout page once the customer has successfully reserved their seats.
-You can link to our full booking page or just embed our seat selection widget within your site.
+You can link to our full booking page or just use Feather to add seat selection to your site.

-    * Use the Ingresso API to display events, performances and availability, then send your customer to our white label website for checkout.
+    c) Use the Ingresso API to display events, performances and availability, then send your customer to our white label website for checkout.
 It is possible for Ingresso to then redirect the customer back to your confirmation page if the purchase is successful.